 During his seven, six, or four years at McQuaid Jesuit, a student should grow in a personal relationship with Jesus Christ.
 He should come to realize he is invited to follow Jesus and work with Him to build God’s kingdom on earth.
 Just as the motto of all Jesuits is “For the Greater Glory of God,” the students should come to the same orientation of making choices that honor God by doing the greater or better good.
 Specifically, the student should be marked by a number of characteristics.
-Click here for the complete Profile of the Graduate at Graduation as defined by the Jesuit Schools Network.

 A McQuaid Jesuit graduate is highly educated in a wide spectrum of academic disciplines.
 He is trained in powers of reasoning, imagination, expression, freedom of choice and value formation, and sensitive and appreciative of aesthetics.
 With this background, he is beginning to become both confident of success and capable as a leader in service to others.